 6. The worst tornado ever happened in 1925

 The worst tornado in U.S. history happened on March 18, 1925.
 The Tri-State Tornado, as it is called, tore a 219-mile path across Missouri, Illinois and Indiana.
 The nearly mile-wide twister with winds near 300 mph killed 695 people and injured more than 2,000.
 About 15,000 homes were destroyed.

 7. Some call them the ‘Finger of God’

 Tornadoes on the highest end of the Enhanced Fujita Scale are referred to by some as the "Finger of God."

 The phrase was popularized by the 1996 film "Twister."
-In a scene that features a group of storm chasers and other people gathered around a table for lunch discussing the "Fujita Scale," the precursor to the Enhanced Fujita Scale that we use today.
+The scene features a group of storm chasers and other people gathered around a table for lunch, discussing the "Fujita Scale," the precursor to the Enhanced Fujita Scale that we use today.

 "Is there an F5?
 What would that be like?" someone at the table asks.